Systems Biology in Crop Improvement

 - Language: English

-- Includes case studies demonstrating real-world challenges and solution approaches
+- Includes case studies that demonstrate real-world challenges and solution approaches

-- Uses interdisciplinary approach to ensure readers gain multifaceted insights and perspectives, enhancing their understanding of the complex challenges and opportunities in sustainable agriculture
+- Uses an interdisciplinary approach to ensure readers gain multifaceted insights and perspectives

 - Provides insights into the molecular mechanisms underlying important agronomic traits

-- Explores the challenges and opportunities in applying systems biology to address global agricultural issues, such as food security, climate change, and sustainability
+- Explores challenges and opportunities in applying systems biology to address global agricultural issues such as food security, climate change, and sustainability

-Researchers and academics working on sustainable agriculture, precision agriculture, plant physiology, genomics, proteomics, genetic engineering, plant-microbiome interactions and other fields of plant-soil interactions
+Researchers and academics working on sustainable agriculture, precision agriculture, plant physiology, genomics, proteomics, genetic engineering, plant-microbiome interactions, and plant-soil interactions.

 1. Introduction to Systems Biology in Crop Improvement